-Schengen visas are valid for stays in the Schengen area of up to 90 days within a six-month period.
+Schengen visas are valid for stays in the Schengen area for tourism purposes, for visiting friends or family, for business trips, attending trade fairs or for other purposes without taking up an employment for up to 90 days within a period of 180 days.

 If you want to apply for a German Schengen visa with a longer validity than the duration of the actual intended trip because you have to travel to Germany regularly for business or private purposes, you are requested to explicitely mention this in the application form and provide appropriate proof (e.g. letter of employer, description of personal reasons etc.).

 Apart from Germany the Schengen area consits of the following member states: